Skip to Content

 A tabletop made from hickory will have beautiful contrasting streaks in the grain patterns.
 Hickory has a medium reddish-brown color flecked with yellow or gold.

-You may be able to purchase a tabletop made from lower-grade hickory lumber — this will have black streaks and dark knots.
+You may be able to purchase a tabletop made from lower-grade hickory lumber, which will have black streaks and dark knots.

 Bottom line: Choose hickory tabletops for their durability and unique appearance.